abcdan/magicache/README.md

 # magicache
-✨ A magical cache for JS
+🧙‍♂️🪄A magical cache for JS ✨